tstibbs/geo-bagging/README.md

 ## Contributing

-PRs are very welcome, but for any big changes please open an issue to discuss first.
+PRs are very welcome, but for any big changes or new features please open an issue to discuss first.